 If you believe that a driver is acting erratically and poses a danger to other vehicles on the road, it’s best to pass the car as soon as possible.
 If you believe that passing the car might lead to an accident, you should exit the road when you can, and then call the highway safety patrol or the police to report the dangerous driver.

 Contact a Law Firm

 No one anticipates sustaining injuries in a car accident.
 Still, with the number of cars on the road every day, it’s no surprise that accidents are relatively common.
 If you’ve suffered injuries in a car accident, it’s important to understand your rights.
-At Stewart J. Guss, Attorney at Law, our legal team is proud to advocate for accident victims and will dedicate our time to obtain the compensation you deserve.
+At Stewart J. Guss, Injury Accident Lawyers, our legal team is proud to advocate for accident victims and will dedicate our time to obtain the compensation you deserve.

 Don’t Take Chances – Let Us Help You!

 ★ ★ ★ ★ ★

 “As a relatively new resident of Houston, I did not know of an attorney to contact for a personal injury suit.
 I randomly went through the yellow pages contacting two attorneys that had rejected my case prior to me contacting Stewart Guss.
 Stewart took my case on and settled for far more than I had anticipated.
 The silver lining of this is that I will now have enough money to go back to school for retraining, so I will be able to reenter the workforce in a new capacity.
 The paralegal, Angela, was kind and supportive throughout the process.
 If I did not understand the legal jargon, I did not hesitate to ask, and was never once made to feel that I was incompetent.
 Thank you Stewart and Angela for giving me a new lease on live.” -Sally T.